Iron Man 2: Marketing

-At the 2009 San Diego Comic Con, a five-minute trailer for the movie was shown.
+At the 2009 San Diego Comic-Con, a five-minute trailer for the movie was shown.
 Actors portraying Stark Industries recruiters handed out business cards with an invitation to apply.
 A website for Stark Industries went online, with an attached graphic of a "napkin memo" from Stark to Potts announcing that Stark Industries no longer made weapons.
 Another section featured an online application.
 It was confirmed that the first theatrical trailer would premiere in front of Sherlock Holmes (another Robert Downey Jr. film).
 This trailer was released online on December 16, 2009.
 A new trailer was shown by Robert Downey Jr. on Jimmy Kimmel Live! on March 7 after the Academy Awards.
 Promotional partners included Symantec, Dr Pepper, Burger King, 7 Eleven, Audi, LG Electronics and Hershey.

 Author Alexander C. Irvine adapted the script into a novel, also titled Iron Man 2, that was released in April 2010.
 Prior to the film release, Marvel Comics released a four-issue miniseries comic book titled Iron Man vs Whiplash, which introduced the film's version of Whiplash into the Marvel Universe.
 A three-issue prequel miniseries titled Iron Man 2: Public Identity was released in April.

 An Iron Man 2 video game was released by Sega on May 4, 2010, in North America, written by The Invincible Iron Man scribe Matt Fraction.
 The Wii version was developed by High Voltage Software and all console versions were published by Sega, while Gameloft published the mobile game.
 The game's Comic-Con trailer showed that the Crimson Dynamo was set to appear as a villain.
 Cheadle and Jackson voice their respective characters in the games.
 The trailer revealed that A.I.M, Roxxon Energy Corporation, and Ultimo (depicted as a man named Kearson DeWitt in a large armor suit) are enemies in the game as well as revealing that the wearer of the Crimson Dynamo armor is General Valentin Shatalov.
 The game received "generally unfavorable" reviews, with a Metacritic score of 41% for both the PS3 and Xbox 360 versions.

 Release

 Theatrical

-Iron Man 2 premiered at the El Capitan Theatre in Los Angeles, California, on April 26, 2010, and was released in 6,764 theaters (48 IMAX) across 54 countries between April 28 and May 7, before going into general release in the United States on May 7, 2010.
+Iron Man 2 premiered at the El Capitan Theatre in Hollywood, Los Angeles, on April 26, 2010, and was released in 6,764 theaters (48 IMAX) across 54 countries between April 28 and May 7, before going into general release in the United States on May 7, 2010.
 In the United States, it opened at 4,380 theaters, 181 of which were IMAX.
 The international release date of the film was moved forward to increase interest ahead of the 2010 FIFA World Cup association football tournament.
 Iron Man 2 is part of Phase One of the MCU.